Mohameme7/MetPlot/README.md

    - Install Pyinstaller `pip install pyinstaller`
    - Then `pyinstaller main.spec`
    - Then run main.exe at the dist generated folder and everything should work fine.
+   - # Note : For the GUI you must build MetPlot locally from the repo

 # TODO
 - ~~Add Functionality for GEM Model~~